vircadia/vircadia-native-core/BUILD_ANDROID.md

 Download the [Oculus Mobile SDK](https://developer.oculus.com/downloads/#sdk=mobile) and extract the archive inside your `ANDROID_LIB_DIR` folder.
 Rename the extracted folder to `libovr`.

-From the VrLib directory, use ndk-build to build VrLib.
+From the VRLib directory, use ndk-build to build VrLib.

 ```
-cd VrLib
+cd VRLib
 ndk-build
 ```